Nach0t/MongoDB/README.md

    ```bash
 localhost:8081
 ```
-use in your browser to connect to interface
+Use in your browser to connect to interface

 ### Windows

 - **Using CMD**: